dmathieu/otel-honeycomb-ruby/README.md

 # A Ruby OpenTelemetry Exporter for Honeycomb

-An unofficial Ruby OpenTelemetry exporter for Honeycomn
+An unofficial Ruby OpenTelemetry exporter for Honeycomb

 ## Setup